stlab/better-code/better-code/src/chapter-3-errors.md

 [^Onone]: Actually, if you build your program with `-Onone`, both
     forms have no effect; the conditional expression will never even be evaluated.
-However, `-Onone` makes Swift an unsafe language: any failure to satisfy preconditions can cause *arbitrary behavior*.
+However, `-Onone` makes Swift an unsafe language: any failure to satisfy preconditions can cause *undefined behavior*.
 The results can be so serious that we strongly advise against using `-Onone`, except as an experiment to satisfy yourself that Swift's built-in checks do not have unacceptable